ahadislam1/Pursuit-Core-Unit-4-Assessment-Flash-Cards-6-3/README.md

 ## Github Instructions
-- Fork this repository.
-- Clone your Fork to your laptop.
+- Clone this repository to your machine.
+- Create a new branch for your work.
+Example: `davids-branch`
 - Complete the sections below.
-- Commit frequently.
+- Commit code as needed.
 Reminder: your commit history is part of what is being assessed.
+- Push your branch to Github.
-- Create a pull request when you're done.
+- Create a pull request to the master branch on Github.
+Tag the Instruction Associates and Instructor in your pull request.
-- Paste the link into Canvas.
+- Paste the link of your pull request into Canvas.

 ## App Description
 Build a Flash Cards app that allows the user to create flash cards.
 Any created or saved flash cards should be persisted to the documents directory.
 The user should then be able to use those flash cards to test their knowledge!